CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/1. Introduction to Operating Systems and Virtualisation/Chapter 1: Overview of Operating Systems.md

   - Resource Management (Handle I/O and Allocate Resources Efficiently and Fairly)

 ## Types of Operating System
-There are 2 types of operating systme that we generally need to know.
+There are 2 types of operating system that we generally need to know.
 - Uniprogramming
 - Multiprogramming